-- A. No individual may make any agreement to contribute any money, property, or services of any officer or employee at WNYIL Inc.'s expense to any political candidate, party, WNYIL Inc. committee or individual which may be in violation of any applicable law.
-Officers and employees may personally participate in and contribute to political or an individual's campaigns, but they must do so as individuals, not as representatives of WNYIL Inc., and they must use their own funds. - B. Where its experience may be helpful, WNYIL Inc. may publicly offer recommendations concerning legislation or regulations being considered.
-In addition, it may analyze and take public positions on issues that have a relationship to the operations of WNYIL Inc. when WNYIL Inc.'s experience contributes to the understanding of such issues. - C. WNYIL Inc. dealings with has many contacts and officials. bodies and ΑII governmental such contacts and transactions shall be conducted in an honest and ethical manner.
+- A. No individual may make any agreement to contribute any money, property, or services of any affected individual at WNYIL Inc.'s expense to any political candidate, party, WNYIL Inc. committee or individual which may be in violation of any applicable law.
+Affected Individuals may personally participate in and contribute to political or an individual's campaigns, but they must do so as individuals, not as representatives of WNYIL Inc., and they must use their own funds. - B. Where its experience may be helpful, WNYIL Inc. may publicly offer recommendations concerning legislation or regulations being considered.
+In addition, it may analyze and take public positions on issues that have a relationship to the operations of WNYIL Inc. when WNYIL Inc.'s experience contributes to the understanding of such issues. - WNYIL with Inc. has many contacts and dealings bodies and officials.
+All such contacts governmental and transactions shall be conducted in an honest and ethical manner.
 Any attempt to influence the decision-making process governmental bodies or officials by an improper offer of any benefit is absolutely prohibited.
 Any requests or demands by any governmental representative for any improper benefit should be immediately reported to WNYIL Inc.'s CHRCO.